 9 Story-Driven Games Like Night in the Woods

-Across Stray, you’re going to discover more about what happened here and what the future could hold for the world.
-It’s a bigger story than the initial pitch of you’re a cat would suggest.
+The game is set in an abandoned city.
+With no human life there, it’s inhabited by their left-behind robotic servants.
+Across Stray, you’ll discover more about what happened and what the future could hold.
+It’s a bigger story than the initial pitch of ‘you’re a cat’ would suggest.

 8. The Gardens Between

-The puzzles aren’t too complicated in the Gardens Between but they are rewarding.
+The puzzles aren’t too complicated in The Gardens Between but they are rewarding.
 This is one of the best puzzle games on Switch and other platforms.